usmaanwahab/level4-project/docs/SSA.md

 x = y
 ```

 Trivially, we can see that the first assignment is not necessary and can be removed completely without changing the semantics of the program.
-A program would have to perform [[reaching definition analysis]] to determine this.
+A program would have to perform [[Reaching Definition Analysis]] to determine this.

 However, if the program is in SSA form, both of these are immediate.
 ```c